 Boise State University Community Impact Program

 The Community Impact Program (CIP) is designed with community stakeholders, and the outcomes are owned by the community.
-The program incorporates a deep connection between community, faculty and students through a combination of off-campus experiences and accessible online education.
+The program incorporates a deep connection between community, faculty and students through a combination of off-campus experiences, on-campus experiences and accessible online education.

 Now enrolling for Fall 2022

 The Community Impact Program is currently enrolling students for the Fall 2022 semester.
 Schedule an appointment to learn more about the program and how it can help you reach your goals: calendly.com/boisestatecip.

 Who is this program for?

 This program is designed for students in rural communities in West Central Mountains (McCall and its surrounding areas), Mountain Home and the surrounding areas, and the Western Treasure Valley (Payette and its surrounding areas).
 Students are able to complete their education can attend part-time or full-time.